jist-a-mix/jist-a-mix/README.md

 - :zap: Looking for new job opportunity with Ruby on Rails ideally :gem: (open to other language too).

-- :bike: In my free time, I explore other programming language and also practice Xcountry(biking and running).
+- :bike: In my free time, I explore other programming languages and also practice Xcountry(biking and running).

 - :mailbox:How to reach me: [![Linkedin Badge](https://img.shields.io/badge/-Mickael-blue?style=flat&logo=Linkedin&logoColor=white)]([your-linkedin-url](https://www.linkedin.com/in/miji-dev))